neu-se/CS4530-Spring-2025/Assignments/ip2/ip2.md

 4. **Manual Testing**

    Though automated tests are not required for frontend functionality, we strongly suggest exntesively testing each of the components extensively.
 Explore edge cases in your browser to identify potential bugs in the functionality.
-Remember - if the socket code is correctly set up, each update should instantly show up across 2 tabs open in parallel, without needing to navigate away from the page (make an additional API call).
+Remember - if the socket code is correctly set up, each update should instantly show up across 2 tabs open in parallel, without needing to navigate away from the page.
 Try chatting between 2 different users to test your implementation.

-#### Grading (84 points)
+#### Grading (81 points)

 - Define Schema, Model, and Chat Types = 4 points
   - Chat schema and model = 2